 - Implementing good practice in transparency

-- Implementing good practices in reporting
+- · Implementing good practices in reporting

 - Assurance and effective accountability

-- Maintain an effective scrutiny function which encourages constructive challenge - Maintain an effective Audit and Resources Committee independent of the Cabinet and Scrutiny Committees - Publish all Committee reports on our website unless there is a statutory reason not to do so - Maintain and regularly communicate whistleblowing policies - Ensure performance information is prepared on a consistent and timely basis - Ensure Corporate Governance Group meet regularly and monitor compliance with the Governance Framework and actions detailed within AGS (Annual Governance Statement) - Maintain an effective Internal Audit function which conforms to the Public Sector Internal Audit Standards (PSIAS) and the CIPFA Statement on the Role of the Head of Internal Audit - Welcome peer reviews and inspection from regulatory bodies and implement recommendations - Produce regular financial and budget monitoring reports for members reporting on performance, value for money and stewardship of resources - Produce regular budget manager reports to ensure senior managers own results - The Council makes sure members of the public have access to information about the workings of the Council.
+- Maintain an effective scrutiny function which encourages constructive challenge - Maintain an effective Audit and Resources Committee independent of the Cabinet and Scrutiny Committees - Appoint Independent Co-opted (non-voting) members to the Audit and Resources Committee - Publish all Committee reports on our website unless there is a statutory reason not to do so - Maintain and regularly communicate whistleblowing policies and provide training to staff - Ensure performance information is prepared on a consistent and timely basis - Ensure Corporate Governance Group meet regularly and monitor compliance with the Governance Framework and actions detailed within AGS (Annual Governance Statement) - Maintain an effective Internal Audit function which conforms to the Public Sector Internal Audit Standards (PSIAS) and the CIPFA Statement on the Role of the Head of Internal Audit - Welcome peer reviews and inspection from regulatory bodies and implement recommendations - Produce regular financial and budget monitoring reports for members reporting on performance, value for money and stewardship of resources - Produce regular budget manager reports to ensure senior managers own results - The Council makes sure members of the public have access to information about the workings of the Council.
 It makes clear what information is routinely published through its Freedom of Information Publication Scheme and responds promptly to requests for information - Maintain compliance with the local government transparency code and publish all required information in a timely manner - Publish an Annual Report and Statement of Accounts giving information on the authority's vision, strategy, performance, future plans and financial statements - Maintain an internal audit function with a risk-based audit plan, designed to test regularly that the Council's policies and processes operate in practice and that the Council complies with legislation and good practice - Compliance and transparency with data protection legislation

 - Information Governance Policies and Procedures

 - Scrutiny Committee

 - Regular provision of information to Audit and Resources Committee

 - Corporate Performance Framework

 - Annual Governance Statement

 - Internal Audit Charter

 - Chief Internal Auditor annual report

 - Individual audit reports

 - Regular progress reports on results of internal audit work

 - Internal audit Quality Assurance and Improvement Programme

 - Monthly financial and performance reporting

 - Quarterly Executive Summary Reports

 - Communications Strategy

 - Accessibility statement

 - Freedom of Information requests, Environmental Information Requests and Subject Access Requests

 - Publication Scheme

 - Transparency Code

 - Annual Report and Statement of Accounts

 - Annual Audit plan

 - GDPR privacy policies, Record of Processing Activity (ROPA), Retention Schedule, data sharing agreements.

-- Continue to monitor GDPR (General Data Protection Regulations) with staff training to reduce data breaches - Actions from previous AGS to be monitored quarterly by Corporate Governance Group - Implementation of any agreed enhancements from external review of Internal Audit - Review of Decision-Making arrangements and clarity over processes for staff and Councillors
+- Continue to monitor GDPR (General Data Protection Regulations) with staff training to reduce data breaches - Actions from previous AGS to be monitored quarterly by Corporate Governance Group - Implementation of any agreed enhancements and recommendations from external reviews - Review of Decision- Making arrangement and clarity over processes for staff and Councillors